 To improve surface texture and finished part quality

-Since the cutting fluid is used as a lubricant, cleaner, and cooling medium, there are high chances that the surface texture of the finished part will have fewer foreign particles.
+Since the cutting fluid is used as a lubricant, cleaner, and cooling medium, there are high chance that the surface texture of the finished part will have fewer foreign particles.
 This helps in gaining a smooth surface finish and improved parts quality.

 To reduce energy consumption